telerik/ajax-docs/controls/checkbox/overview.md

 <telerik:RadCheckBox ID="RadCheckBox1" runat="server" Text="I agree to the Terms of Service"></telerik:RadCheckBox>
 ````

->note The default value of the `AutoPostBack` property is `true`, which means RadCheckBox will POST the page to the server when checked/unchecked.
+>tip The default value of the `AutoPostBack` property is `true`, which means RadCheckBox will POST the page to the server when checked/unchecked.

->note **RadCheckBox** does not support a Classic [render mode]({%slug checkbox/mobile-support/render-modes%}).
+>tip **RadCheckBox** does not support a Classic [render mode]({%slug checkbox/mobile-support/render-modes%}).
 Setting its RenderMode to Classic will default to the Lightweight render mode.

 ## See Also